 BMW is preparing replacements for its 6-Series coupe and convertible but will be positioning the new cars higher, into 8-Series territory.

 Our latest spy shots and video show a prototype for what’s destined to be the 8-Series Convertible.
 The original 8-Series never spawned a convertible, although BMW did get around to building a prototype.

 Although this latest prototype features a soft-top roof this could be a dummy unit hiding a retractable hard-top.

 Such a roof design could end up being a key differentiator for the 8-Series Convertible against its main target, Mercedes-Benz’s S-Class Cabriolet.

-Underpinning the car is BMW’s carbon fiber-infused CLAR modular platform that debuted in the 2016 7-Series.
+Underpinning the car is most likely BMW’s carbon fiber-infused CLAR modular platform that debuted in the 2016 7-Series.

 BMW 8-Series concept, 2017 Concorso d'Eleganza Villa d'EsteEnlarge Photo

-Powering the M8 should be the reworked 4.4-liter twin-turbocharged V-8 debuting this year in the new M5.
+Powering the M8 should be the reworked 4.4-liter twin-turbocharged V-8 that debuted last year in the new M5.
 Expect the engine to be paired with an 8-speed automatic and the M division’s new M xDrive all-wheel-drive system.

 Production of the 8-Series range will take place at BMW’s main plant in Dingolfing, Germany.
 The reveal will take place sometime in 2018.